 This works as follows: You stick one or more cylinders on or around the bump.
 Then you will use your toolbox, specially designed for this task, to ”push back” the bump and correct it.

 An alternative is to do about the same thing, with pieces of wood sticking to the bump, but you will still need to have the right glue, which dissolves easily after use and leaves no traces on the paint of the bodyshell.

 Light Dents on Automobile’s Door

 Fixing a light dent in your car door doesn’t have to make a hole in your wallet.
-You could eliminate these bumps yourself, without special tools.
+You could eliminate these dents yourself, without special tools.

-There are many ways to remove small bumps, depending on the tools you have.
+There are many ways to remove small dents, depending on the tools you have.
 You have two examples here :

-Take the plunger from your toilet, press it carefully on the dent, and then pull.
+First, take 3 to 4 liters of hot water and pour on the door of the car with dents.
+After pouring all the water on the door of your car, take the plunger from your toilet, press it carefully on the dent, and then pull it.
 You may have to do it several times to succeed.

-Before placing the plunger, make sure it is clean, and spread a lubricant, such as vaseline, on its edges in contact with the body, so that you can easily remove it
+Before placing the plunger, make sure it is clean, and spread a lubricant, such as a vaseline, on its edges in contact with the body, so that you can easily remove it.

 If you can access the metal plate from the inside, you also have the possibility to hit the bump to make it shrink.
 This is the simplest method, but you should always proceed with caution.